-The Group recognises liabilities relating to lease payments and the right-of-use asset representing the right to use the asset underlying the lease.
+The Group recognises liabilities relating to lease payments and the right-ofuse asset representing the right to use the asset underlying the lease.
 In particular, it accounts for:

-- a right of use: on the lease commencement date, i.e. the date on which the underlying asset is available for use.
+a right of use: on the lease commencement date, i.e. the date on which the underlying asset is available for use.
 Right-of-use assets are measured at cost, less accumulated depreciation and impairment losses, and adjusted for any remeasurement of lease liabilities.
 The cost of right-of-use assets comprises the amount of recognised lease liabilities, initial direct costs incurred and lease payments made on or before the commencement date, net of any incentives received.
-Right-of-use assets are depreciated on a straight-line basis from the commencement date to the end of the useful life of the right-of-use asset.
-If the lease transfers ownership of the underlying asset to the lessee at the end of the lease term or if the cost of the asset consisting of the right of use reflects the fact that the lessee will exercise the purchase option, the lessee shall depreciate the asset consisting of the right of use from the commencement date until the end of the useful life of the underlying asset.
-Right-of-use assets are subject to impairment;
+Right-of-use assets are depreciated on a straight-line basis from the commencement date to the end interest rate of the contract, if easily determinable, or, alternatively, the Group's average marginal borrowing rate;